-You can give away the amount of the exclusion each year without incurring a tax -- and yes, you are responsible for paying it when and if it comes due, not the recipient of the gift.
+You can give away the amount of the exclusion each year without incurring a gift tax.
+The donor of the gift is responsible for paying the tax when and if it comes due, not the recipient of the gift.

-The Annual Gift Tax Exclusion
+The Annual Gift Tax Exclusion for 2020

 |Year||Annual Exclusion Amount|

 These rules don't apply to everything and everyone.
-You can make unlimited gifts in the form of tuition and other qualified educational expenses and medical expenses if you pay the learning institution or the care provider directly.
-If you pay schooling or doctor bills on someone's it's not a gift and does not count against the exclusion amount.
-You can make unlimited gifts to political organizations and to your spouse, provided your spouse is a U.S. citizen.
+You can make unlimited gifts in the form of tuition, other qualified educational expenses, and medical expenses if you pay the learning institution or the care provider directly.
+They're not gifts and they don't count against the exclusion amount if you pay schooling or doctor bills on someone's behalf.